Rating: ![]()

 Animation by Movic and Sony Music

-Available in the US from AD Vision on an "anime essentials" bilingual DVD, which is a re-release of an earlier disc (buy from RightStuf).
+Available in North America from AD Vision on an "anime essentials" bilingual DVD, which is a re-release of an earlier disc (buy from RightStuf).
 Was previously available on subtitled VHS.